mpv-player/mpv/DOCS/man/input.rst

     the current track.
 (Works on external subtitle files only.)

 ``sub_reload [<id>]``
-    Reload the given subtitle tracks.
+    Reload the given subtitle track.
 If the ``id`` argument is missing, reload the current track.
 (Works on external subtitle files only.)

     This works by unloading and re-adding the subtitle track.

 ``sub_step <skip>``
-    Change subtitle timing such, that the subtitle event after the next ``<skip>`` subtitle events is displayed. ``<skip>`` can be negative to step backwards.
+    Change subtitle timing such that the subtitle event after the next ``<skip>`` subtitle events is displayed. ``<skip>`` can be negative to step backwards.

+    This works with external text subtitles only.
+For embedded text subtitles (like with Matroska), this works only with subtitle events that have already been displayed.

 ``sub_seek <skip>``
     Seek to the next (skip set to 1) or the previous (skip set to -1) subtitle.
     This is similar to ``sub_step``, except that it seeks video and audio instead of adjusting the subtitle delay.

-    Like with ``sub_step``, this works with external text subtitles only.
-For embedded text subtitles (like with Matroska), this works only with subtitle events that have already been displayed.
+    Same limitations as ``sub_step`` apply.

 ``osd [<level>]``
     Toggle OSD level.
 If ``<level>`` is specified, set the OSD mode